kingst/gunrock_web/docs/dcash/api_server.md

 that you're responsible for implementing.

-For these services, you must implement the base-class method `User *HttpService::getAuthenticatedUser(HTTPRequest *)`
+For these services, you must implement the base-class method `User *HttpService::getAuthenticatedUser(HTTPRequest *)` and use this method for all of your API calls that require authentication.

 ## Helpful utilities